Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 eventually comes to the front and is delivered to left-comms.
 The left-kernel tables just before `dispatch.deliver()` is called will look like:

-* Left Kernel Object Table:
+* Left Kernel Object table:
   * `ko1` (bob): owner= left-comms
-* Kernel Promise Table:
+* Kernel Promise table:
   * `kp24: state: Unresolved(decider: v2, subscribers: [v1])`
 * left-vat (id=1) kernel C-List:
   * `v1.o-1001 <-> ko1` (import of bob)